 Do you dream of Monday mornings when they don’t consist of wanting to chuck your alarm clock out of the window, pulling yourself from the bed and stumbling your sorry behind into the office?
 Then, you should reevaluate why you are still choosing to do this job.
 Because it is a choice that you are making everyday to keep yourself from being truly happy (see #5).

 Is it for the money?
 For the steady paycheck?
 Is it for the 401k plan?
 Is it because you feel like you have to?
 Do you feel like you’re too old and it’s too late?
-Is it because society or your family puts pressure on you to have earn a “proper living” and to have a “proper job”?
+Is it because society or your family puts pressure on you to have earned a “proper living” and to have a “proper job”?
 Or because of the security?
 Is it because you have a family that you need to support?
+Are you just holding on for the day you can finally retire?

 I finally got to a point where I had built up my portfolio enough and had a couple clients where I was ready to take the risk and quit.
 There are lots of things I wish I knew before quitting but since January 2016, I’ve been a freelancer and my head is still above water.
 I’m doing this on my own.
 No boyfriend or husband to split half of life with (rent and bills).
 So, I suggest that if you do have a partner and this is your dream, have a serious conversation with them about going after it.
 If you don’t and you’re living on your own, it will honestly be a lot harder, but it’s still possible.
 I’m living proof.
 Anything is possible.
 Your dreams are a reachable reality.